How the Guardian Right System Works

 What is a Guardian Right?

-A Guardian Right™ is a trademarked asset representing ownership of the fixtures and the occupancy, depreciating at 10% per annum calculated monthly, which connects to the landholding through Call Options.
+A Guardian Right™ is a trademarked asset that depreciates at 10% p/a calculated monthly and represents ownership of the fixtures and the occupancy right of the property, which is connected to the landholding through Call Options.
 It has four central functions:

 01